Azure/terraform-azurerm-caf-enterprise-scale/docs/wiki/[User-Guide]-Module-Outputs.md

 Most resource blocks within the caf-enterprise-scale module are responsible for creating multiple instances through the `for_each` meta-argument, and by definition, in Terraform, instances are identified by the map key from the value provided to `for_each`; the map keys are always the `resource_id` of the instance that the resource block is creating.

-For example the following code extract will show us accessing the configuration arguments of the `Deploy-Diagnostics-LogAnalytics` policy iniative:
+For example the following code extract will show us accessing the configuration arguments of the `Deploy-Diagnostics-LogAnalytics` policy initiative:
 ```hcl
 # We strongly recommend using the required_providers block to set the
 # Azure Provider source and version being used.